Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Equitable access to human donor milk is a priority for families during emergencies/disasters.
+- Equitable access to human donor milk is a priority for families during emergencies/disasters including but not limited to the ongoing COVID-19 pandemic and formula shortage crisis

 Foster